1. Skip to content

 Weidel said that if reforms failed, then every country had to be given the opportunity to hold a referendum on their membership of the European Union.

-In the same interview, Weidel refused to accept that there had been a shift to the right within her party.
+In that same interview, Weidel refused to accept that there had been a shift to the right within her party.
 She even defended Björn Höcke, the leader of the extremist branch of the AfD in the eastern state of Thuringia.
 Höcke has been convicted several times for repeatedly using Nazi slogans in public.
-Yet, Weidel claimed: "He has toned down the very provocative element.
-He is doing an excellent job in Thuringia.
-I find the criminal trials ridiculous and dubious."

 AfD politician Björn Höcke has been judged to be a 'fascist' in several court rulingsImage: Hannes P Albert/dpa/picture alliance

-This is how the AfD top politician talks about a man who, according to a court ruling, can be called a "fascist”.
-What's more, his own party accused him of having "affinities with National Socialism" back in 2017 and Weidel backed moves to expel him.
+This is how the AfD top politician talks about a man who, according to a court ruling, can be called a "fascist."
+What's more, his own party accused him of having "affinities with National Socialism" back in 2017, and Weidel backed moves to expel him at the time.
 However, the national leadership's application was rejected by a tribunal.

-Weidel openly admits that she likes to provoke.
-In 2018, she referred to refugees and asylum seekers in the Bundestag as "knife-wielding men on welfare" and "headscarf girls."
-The AfD parliamentary party leader was publicly reprimanded for this by the then parliamentary president Wolfgang Schäuble.
+Weidel has openly admitted that she likes to provoke.
+In 2018, she referred to refugees and asylum-seekers in the Bundestag as "knife-wielding men on welfare" and "headscarf girls."
+The AfD parliamentary party leader was publicly reprimanded for these comments by the then parliamentary president, Wolfgang Schäuble.

-A carnival float in 2024 poked fun at the AfD's Alice Weidel and the BSW's Sahra Wagenknecht as being steered by Russian President Vladimir PutinImage: Arne Dedert/picture alliance/dpa
+A 2024 Carnival float poked fun at the AfD's Alice Weidel and the BSW's Sahra Wagenknecht, saying they are steered by Russian President Vladimir PutinImage: Arne Dedert/picture alliance/dpa

-The AfD's future candidate for chancellor, who lives in Germany and Switzerland, in no way embodies her party's world view.
-That's not a problem for Alice Weidel.
-As she said back in 2017, "One or two people may feel aggrieved, but that also exists in other parties."
+The AfD's candidate for chancellor, who lives in Germany and Switzerland, in no way embodies her party's worldview.
+But that's not a problem for Weidel.
+As she said back in 2017, "one or two people may feel aggrieved, but that also exists in other parties."

 This article was originally written in German.